Distributed Load Testing on AWS Lambda

 Setting up the IAM Policy and Role in AWS

-. - Copy the JSON policy from the section above.
+- Copy the example JSON policy definition from the section above.
 You’ll need to change the following:

 123456789000

-account ID); - Remove any comments from the JSON policy, as that is not allowed;
+to your account ID; - Remove any comments from the JSON policy, as that is not allowed;

 - Go to IAM -> Roles and select Create Role;